 The Ministry of Information Technology and Telecommunication (government of Pakistan) set out plans in the National Cyber Security Policy 2021.
 One of the significant aspects of the policy is to create the Cyber Security Act and develop rules and regulations for the national cybersecurity framework.
-The Ministry of Information Technology and

-Telecommunication is expected to commence the drafting of the Cyber Security Act.
+The Ministry is expected to commence the drafting of the Cyber Security Act.